roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

  Eve was speechless.
 Her parents were both naked in the kitchen, her mother was giving her father oral sex, and her father wanted to see her naked.

  "Naked I came from my mother's womb, and naked shall I return," Dylan spoke scripture to her.
 "The Lord created us as bodies of beauty and there is no need for modesty in this home.
 Is that clear, my dear?"
-Report_Story #3